joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 We find yet another pair of machines in this region with earthquakes.
 However, in this place, there are no longer two rows of rocks.
 Instead there are $$M$$ pairs of rows.  $$M$$ is quite large.
 By my estimate, it is larger than a million.
-Each pair of rows has one rock in the northern or southern box for every column.
+In each column, every pair of rows has one rock in the northern or southern box.
 As before, the earthquakes come once per second and sometimes randomly jostle the rocks from the northern to the southern box or vice versa.
 We press the "START" button on the left machine and watch it go, but with all the random motions of the rocks, we do not understand what is going on.

 However, after studying this region for a long time, Alice notices something peculiar.
-There seems to be a strange resonance along the north-south direction.
+There seems to be a strange resonance along the north-south axis.
 This causes the earthquake to only ever jostle an *even* number of rocks.
 By applying an XOR across the entire column, she realizes that this corresponds to the 0 or the 1 that the Turing machine is working with.

 Armed with this knowledge, we set up the rocks to represent an unsorted list of integers.
 Then we press "START" again and observe thet the machine correctly